gajus/redux-convention/README.md

 `redux-convention` is used to convert between two competing standards: [Flux Standard Action](https://github.com/acdlite/flux-standard-action) and [Canonical Composition Action](https://github.com/gajus/canonical-reducer-composition).
 The two standards can be used together in the same project, e.g. the main project might use CCA, but it can rely on middleware that is designed for FSA. `redux-convention` is used to convert actions between the two standards.

 FSA is the more popular standard.
-There is a number of libraries that implement FSA (https://github.com/acdlite/flux-standard-action#libraries) and a lot more that unofficially implement FSA in full or in part.
+There is a number of [libraries that implement FSA](https://github.com/acdlite/flux-standard-action#libraries) and a lot more that unofficially implement FSA in full or in part.

-CCA is part of broader standard called [Canonical Reducer Composition](https://github.com/gajus/canonical-reducer-composition/) (CRC).
+CCA is part of a broader standard called [Canonical Reducer Composition](https://github.com/gajus/canonical-reducer-composition/) (CRC).
 The aim of CRC is to standardize [Redux](https://github.com/rackt/redux) application composition.
-CCA is a variation of FSA that aims to improve action semantics. [redux-immutable](https://github.com/gajus/redux-immutable) is an example of a library that implements CCA standard.
+CCA is a variation of FSA using different semantics. [redux-immutable](https://github.com/gajus/redux-immutable) is an example of a library that implements CCA standard.

 ## Usage